 Right on the beach, Beach Corner has a perfect location to watch the surfers.
 We enjoyed eating there for lunch.
-See location here.
+See the location here.

 Small warung with Sea View.
 We recommend you to eat the bbq fish.
 The BEST fishes we ever ate!
 We ate here a few times!
 It was always a delicious dinner!

 Located on the rice fields, Kedai Mini is serving really good Indonesian food, and really cheap.
 We didn’t try the Western meals.
-See location here.
+See the location here.

 Open only on Saturday & Sunday from 6:15pm till 9:30pm.
 Check if it’s open before heading there (you can ask at Salt Café).

 This guy is inviting you to his garden where he built a pizza oven.
 The place is unusual, do not except a “real restaurant with tables and stuff”.
 It’s different and the pizzas are delicious!
-See location here.
+See the location here.

 Prices between 40,000 and 70,000 IDR (≃ 2,50 – 4,30 €) per pizza.

 INFO: All the restaurants serve good traditional, cheap food.
 And they all sell beers 😉 Just try them all 😉